marklcrns/ez-install/README.md

 > `/tmp/%path%to%<INSTALL_DIR>%install%ez.log` for `ez install` or
 > `/tmp/%path%to%<INSTALL_DIR>%gen%gen.log` for `ez gen`

-## Pre and Post Installation Hooks
+## Pre- and Post-Installation Hooks

 ```bash
 INSTALL HOOKS: